shams-nahid/My-Daily-AWS-Study/public/ELB And ASG/01 ASG Overview.md

   - Select instance with oldest launch config
   - Select instance with closest billing hour
   - The more instance in a AZ got terminated first
+- When we need to manually add or remove instances, update the launch configuration with desired capacity

 ### Cool Down Period